-Growing garlic is well-suited to both the first time gardener and the more experienced - given the correct soil and planting time, common garlic is relatively maintenance free, yet some of the more unusual varieties can provide a challenge.
+Growing garlic is both easy and satisfying: it's well-suited to both the first time gardener and the more experienced.
+A haul of freshly harvested garlic is a beautiful thing, especially when the outer papery sheath is removed to reveal a pristine white or pink ribbed bulb on the inside.
+Given the correct soil and planting time, common garlic is relatively maintenance free, although some of the more unusual varieties can provide a challenge.

 Where To Grow Garlic

-Grow your garlic in full sun - garlic needs to grow quickly in order to produce good sized bulbs.
-Pick a site that is not prone to water-logging, this will ensure the bulbs do not rot over winter.
+Grow your garlic in full sun: garlic needs to grow quickly in order to produce good sized bulbs.
+Pick a site that is not prone to water-logging, as this will ensure the bulbs do not rot over winter.

-Garlic is very well suited to growing in raised beds as the higher yielding over winter varieties won't suffer from waterlogging in a wet Winter.
+Garlic is very well suited to growing in raised beds, as the higher yielding overwintering varieties won't suffer from waterlogging in a wet Winter.

 Choosing garlic cloves

 Before you plant garlic it's important to select the best bulbs.
 It is far better to buy guaranteed virus and eelworm free bulbs than to use shop bought garlic.
-Most supermarket garlic is asian in origin and can carry disease into your garden.
+Supermarket garlic can potentially carry disease into your garden.